noidexe/Enjin-Coin-Documentation/docs/godot_authentication.md

 # Authentication

-## App Authentication
+## Project Authentication

-The example below demonstrates how to authenticate a server as an app.
+The example below demonstrates how to authenticate a server client with the project id and secret.

 ```gdscript
 var _client: TrustedPlatformClient